Where to make decluttering donations in Lexington, KY

 Technology

-• If you have old electronics + tech like laptops, TVs, scanners, or microwaves, Battle Axes collects them for a smashing good time in its rage room.
+• If you have old electronics + tech like laptops, TVs, scanners, or appliances (no microwaves), Battle Axes collects them for a smashing good time in its rage room.
+Pro tip: Battle Axes also collects other breakables like dishes, glassware, bottles, and cookware and is currently has an urgent need for donations.

 Bonus: Don’t have much to get rid of this year?
 The Kentucky Blood Center is always in need of blood if you are able to donate.